Have you ever changed a tire puncture only to have problems with your wheel nut?

 The bolt and nut can be made of different materials, which means that they have different properties.
 If you try to fasten a bolt made of soft material, some cross-threading may occur – especially if you tighten the bolt too much.
-When tightening the nut, make sure that you use a wrench of the correct size.
+When tightening the nut, make sure that you use the right tightening specifications.

 Cross-threading of wheel nuts can also be caused by nuts and studs that have not been changed for a long time.
 This causes them to rust and the corrosive material sticks them together, making them difficult to remove.

 How to effectively change a tire and avoid cross threading

 To avoid cross-threading the wheel nut, you must learn how to change your punctured tire effectively.
 The first thing you need to do before changing a tire is to place your car on a flat surface.
 This will ensure that no excessive pressure is applied to any of the tires.

 You should always use lubricant or oil on the threads to avoid cross-threading.
 Check with the manufacturer to get the right lubricant for the material on the bolt.